 The World Economic Forum Annual Meeting (held in Davos-Klosters, Switzerland, and typically referred to as Davos) presents a yearly opportunity to gauge the world’s perspective on pressing economic and social issues.
 Global leaders participate in a variety of panel discussions and private events, addressing topics at the forefront of the world agenda.

-Deloitte released the results of the 2016 Millennial Survey prior to the event and made the survey’s findings the cornerstone of its on-site showcase.
-The showcase featured the “ultimate infographic” which demonstrated the importance of Millennials for business and society, answering who they are and what makes them tick.
-Additionally, Deloitte engaged participants in an immersive social media experience under the overarching theme “#ImpactThatMatters” and "DavosMillennials."
+Deloitte will release the results of the 2016 Millennial Survey prior to the event and make the survey’s findings the cornerstone of its on-site showcase.
+The showcase will feature the “ultimate infographic” which demonstrates the importance of Millennials for business and society, answering who they are and what makes them tick.

 Punit Renjen, CEO, Deloitte Touche Tohmatsu Limited

 Jim Moffatt, Chairman and CEO of Deloitte Consulting LLP in the US